sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 </div>

-Good to know that the patients' overall satisfaction (overall1) was related to their perceived improvements (impv1) at the end of treatment, and these two end-of-treament variables were not related to their pre-treatment symptom, coping, positve mental health, functioning, well-being much (r < 0.2).
+Good to know that the patient's overall satisfaction (overall1) was related to their perceived improvements (impv1) at the end of treatment, and these two end-of-treatment variables were not related to their pre-treatment symptom, coping, positive mental health, functioning, well-being much (r < 0.2).

 The RDQ components had moderate to high correlations.
-Note that by design the direction of the symptom variable was the opposite to the other variables.
+Note that by design, the direction of the symptom variable was the opposite of the other variables.

 Let's move on to post-treatment RDQ.